microsoft/Chakra-Samples/JavaScript Runtime Samples/JSRT Win32 Hosting Samples/README.md

 The sample has versions built with [Edge and Legacy JSRT](https://msdn.microsoft.com/en-us/library/dn903710.aspx).
 The legacy samples can also be downloaded [here](https://code.msdn.microsoft.com/JavaScript-Runtime-Hosting-d3a13880).

 ## Operating system requirements
-- Client: Windows 8.1
+- Edge samples: Windows 10 Insider Preview, Windows 10 SDK, and Visual Studio 2015 RC.
+All of these can be downloaded [here](https://dev.windows.com/en-US/downloads/windows-10-developer-tools).
-- Server: Windows Server 2012 R2
+- Legacy samples: Windows 8.1 or Windows Server 2012 R2 or higher.

 ## Build the sample